mstollenwerk/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am an Investment Risk Analyst at Pictet Asset Management in Geneva, Switzerland.
 I am part of the Fixed Income Investment Risk team.
 Our mission is to enhance the decisions of investment teams by providing quantitative analyses.
 Previously I obtained a PhD in Economics, specifically in Financial Econometrics.
-I develope models for time series of realized (co)variances of financial assets.
+I develop models for time series of realized (co)variances of financial assets.
 These models are useful in portfolio optimization, asset pricing, and quantitative risk management.

 [//]: # ({{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.)